 An enterprise has no direct control over a SaaS or public cloud (IaaS) architecture.
 That means a business must adjust its resources, environments, policies and workflows to make them compatible with its chosen public cloud platform's resources, services and APIs.
-This requires implementation of suitable hardware within the data center, including servers, storage, a LAN and load balancers.
+Suitable hardware would need to be implemented in the data center, including servers, storage, a LAN and load balancers.
 For an effective hybrid arrangement, these on-premises resources and environments must be able to integrate and interoperate with public cloud services and APIs.
 Cloud providers often supply models and best practices that can accelerate business integration and adoption.

-- What are my architecture's complete hybrid integration requirements?
+- What are the architecture's complete hybrid integration requirements?

-- What combinations of technologies address my integration requirements?
+- What combinations of technologies address the integration requirements?

-- What is the most appropriate integration style or pattern for my use cases?
+- What's the most appropriate integration style or pattern for the use cases?

-- Where does it make sense to deploy my integration platform?
+- Where does it make sense to deploy the integration platform?

 Hybrid cloud platforms

-Hybrid cloud architecture traditionally builds a virtualization layer or hypervisor on top of on-premises resources to create and support virtual machines and, increasingly, container-based workloads.
-On top of this, IT teams install a private cloud software layer, such as VMware Apache CloudStack, OpenNebula or OpenStack, which delivers various cloud capabilities: self-service access to services, such as compute or database instances; automation and orchestration; resilience; and billing.
+Hybrid cloud architecture traditionally builds a virtualization layer or hypervisor on top of on-premises resources to create and support VMs and, increasingly, container-based workloads.
+On top of this layer, IT teams install a private cloud software layer, such as VMware Apache CloudStack, OpenNebula or OpenStack, which delivers various cloud capabilities, including self-service access to services, such as compute or database instances; automation and orchestration; resilience; and billing.
 This layer is integrated into services and APIs from public cloud providers.

 A newer hybrid cloud architecture approach involves public cloud providers offering hybrid cloud platforms that extend public cloud services into private data centers.
-This means everything is based on the same software stack.
+Everything is based on the same software stack.
 These hybrid cloud platforms connect public and private resources in different ways, but they often incorporate common industry technologies, such as Kubernetes to orchestrate container-based services.

-Examples of hybrid cloud platforms include AWS Outposts, Azure Stack, Azure Arc, Microsoft Azure VMware Solution, Google Anthos, Nutanix Cloud Infrastructure, Nutanix Cloud Clusters, VMware Cloud Foundation, and VMware Cloud on AWS.
+Examples of hybrid cloud platforms include AWS Outposts, Azure Stack, Azure Arc, Azure VMware Solution, Google Anthos, Nutanix Cloud Infrastructure, Nutanix Cloud Clusters, VMware Cloud Foundation and VMware Cloud on AWS.